Skip to content

 Laundering cycles consist of a flush, main wash, bleaching, rinsing, and souring.
 The laundering process includes antimicrobial action that is a result of a combination of mechanical, thermal, and chemical factors.

 Soaps and detergents work to suspend soils and contain microbicidal properties.
-Thermal factors have an essential role in the cleansing process as hot water is effective in destroying microorganisms.
+Thermal factors have an essential role in the cleansing process, as hot water is effective in destroying microorganisms.

 A minimum temperature of 160℉ (71℃) for a 25-minute cycle is recommended for hot-water washing.
-These thermal recommendations combined with chlorine bleach are recommended for hot-water laundering processes.
+These thermal recommendations combined with chlorine bleach, are recommended for hot-water laundering processes.

-The use of chlorine bleach assures extra safety and infection preventative measures.
+The use of chlorine bleach assures extra safety and infection-preventative measures.
 Chlorine bleach, which activates in hot water, is a broad-spectrum chemical germicide that enhances the effectiveness of the laundering process.

 While it is useful, it is not recommended for flame-retardant fabrics, linen, and clothing as it reduces the flame-retardant properties of the fabrics.
 Though some flame-retardant fabrics can withstand chlorine, these fabrics must be thoroughly rinsed as many detergent residues are capable of supporting combustion.